Matthew Gregory Lewis: Professional life

-Intended for a diplomatic career like his father, Matthew Gregory Lewis spent most of his school vacations abroad, studying modern languages.
+Intended for a diplomatic career like his father, Lewis spent most of his school vacations abroad, studying modern languages.
 His travels sent him to London, Chatham, Scotland, and the continent at least twice, including Paris in 1791 and Weimar, Germany in 1792–1793.
-During these travels, Lewis enjoyed spending time in society, a trait that he retained throughout his life.
+During these travels, he enjoyed spending time in society, a trait that he retained throughout his life.
 In the same period, he began translating existing works and writing his own plays.

 In 1791, he sent his mother a copy of a farce that he had written named The Epistolary Intrigue.
 Though he intended the play to be performed at London's Drury Lane, it was rejected there and then later by the neighbouring Covent Garden.
 He supposedly completed a two-volume novel in the same period.
 This survives only in fragments in the posthumously published The Life and Correspondence of M. G. Lewis.
 In March 1792, Lewis translated the French opera Felix and sent it to Drury Lane, hoping to earn money for his mother.
 While he tried to write a novel like Horace Walpole's The Castle of Otranto, he mainly adhered to theatre, writing The East Indian.
 However, it would be seven years before this appeared on stage at Drury Lane.
-In Germany, he even translated Wieland's Oberon, a difficult work of poetry which earned him the respect of his acquaintance, Johann Wolfgang von Goethe.
+In Germany, he even translated Wieland's Oberon, a difficult work of poetry which earned him the respect of his acquaintance Johann Wolfgang von Goethe.

 While Lewis pursued these literary ambitions, mainly to earn money for his mother, he gained through his father's influence a position as an attaché to the British embassy in The Hague.
 He arrived on 15 May 1794 and remained until December of the same year.
 He found at local bars (his favourite being Madame de Matignon's Salon) friends among visiting French aristocracy fleeing revolutionary France, but nonetheless, Lewis saw The Hague as a place of boredom and disliked its Dutch citizens.